myint/indent-finder/README.txt

 # History:
 # ========
 #
+# version 1.3:
+# - remove indent_checker, this was a useless program
+# - improve the indentation algorithm to be able to detecte mixed type indentation
+# - detect mixed type indentation, like the one used in vim source files
+#
 # version 1.2:
 # - add indent_checker, to check the consistency of the indentation of a source tree
 #